mrezahemmati/Recipes/README.md

 ### Weakest Part of the Project:
 What do you think is the weakest part of your project?

-1. Preview Content is part of the RecipesUI target and will be deployed in production.
+- Preview Content is part of the RecipesUI target and will be deployed in production.
+- Test coverage
+- No search, sort and filter functionality
+- No Adaptation to Big Screens (replacing List with Grid may help)
+- Focus
+- Accessbility
+- I18n
+- Documentation

 ### Additional Information:
 Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.